March 25, 2026

 TDS on Dividend Income

-For non-resident investors receiving dividend from Indian companies, tax is generally applied at 20%, subject to surcharge, cess, and treaty relief where available.
-A lower treaty rate may apply if the required documents are furnished.
-A lower rate may apply if the investor's country of residence has a DTAA with India and the investor furnishes the required documents.
-These typically include Form 10F, a tax residency certificate, and a beneficial ownership declaration.
-Without these documents, the higher TDS rate applies, and excess TDS can be claimed as a refund when filing the return.
+For non-resident investors receiving dividend from Indian companies, TDS is governed by Section 195.
+Tax is generally applied at 20%, subject to surcharge, cess, and treaty relief where available.
+A lower treaty rate may apply if the required documents are furnished, including Form 10F, a tax residency certificate, and a beneficial ownership declaration.
+Without these documents, the higher TDS rate applies and excess TDS can be claimed as a refund when filing the return.

-Important: TDS deducted on dividend is a credit against your total tax liability, not a final settlement.
+Important: TDS deducted on dividend (whether under Section 194, 194K, or 195) is a credit against your total tax liability, not a final settlement.
 When you file your ITR, declare the gross dividend income before TDS, compute your actual liability, and offset TDS already deducted.
 Pay the balance if your liability is higher, or claim a refund if TDS exceeds it.

 How to Report Dividend Income in Your ITR